lucaleonect/nqa_server/docs/solver.md

 - Persist inputs as `.npy` files inside a fresh study directory under `DATA_ROOT/studies/`.
 - Construct an Optuna command targeting `nqa/master.py` with deterministic arguments and optional GPU selection.
 - Append `--energy_shift` when the request specifies an offset so downstream tools can report energies on the original scale.
+- Merge optional `study_args` values into the CLI invocation after enforcing types and minima.
 - Capture stdout/stderr (tails limited to 4,000 characters) and surface them in the HTTP response.
 - Return the resolved study identifier and on-disk location to the caller.